-5. In the Target view, click • and select your device.
+5. In the Start view, select your device from the list of detected targets.

 Choose a counter template.
 For more information about how to find and select a counter template, see 3.2 Choose a counter template on page 3-27.